replicon/fast-archiver/README.rst

 fast-archiver is a command-line tool for archiving directories, and restoring those archives.

-The "fast" part of the archiver is two-fold:
+fast-archiver uses a few techniques to try to be more efficient than traditional tools:

-1. fast-archiver reads a number of files concurrently and then serializes the output, allowing it to have higher throughput on large numbers of small files, and
+1. It reads a number of files concurrently and then serializes the output.
+   Most other tools use sequential file processing, where operations like ``open()``, ``lstat()``, and ``close()`` can cause a lot of overhead when reading huge numbers of small files.
+Making these operations concurrent means that the tool is more often reading and writing data than you would be otherwise.

-2. it begins archiving files before it has completed reading the directory entries that it is archiving, allowing for a fast startup time compared to tools that first create an inventory of files to transfer.
+2. It begins archiving files before it has completed reading the directory entries that it is archiving, allowing for a fast startup time compared to tools that first create an inventory of files to transfer.